CEWendel/tlog/README.md

 $ tlog delete example
 ```

+## Collaboration
+More to come on this after I test it...

 ## Contributing

 Please look at the TODO for possible additional features.
 Use [Github issues](https://github.com/cewendel/tlog/issues) to track bugs and feature requests.